istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 you must add
 [an additional proxy](/docs/tasks/traffic-management/egress/wildcard-egress-hosts/#wildcard-configuration-for-arbitrary-domains),
 adding a third proxy between the application and the external service.
-Since the traffic between the egress gateway's proxy and third proxies is on the local network of the pod, so it should not have significant impact on the latency.
+Since the traffic between the egress gateway's proxy and the proxy needed for the configuration of arbitrary domains using wildcards is on the pod's local network, that traffic shouldn't have a significant impact on latency.

 See a [performance evaluation](/blog/2019/egress-performance/) of different configurations of Istio egress traffic control.
 I would encourage you to measure carefully different configurations for your own applications and your